Peter Hough

 How To Plan A Walk & Carry Out A Recce

-Organising a group walk takes more thought and planning than setting off by yourself with a map into the blue yonder.
+Organising a group walk takes more thought and planning than setting off by yourself with a route into the blue yonder.
 It doesn't matter as much if you're on your own and can't find somewhere to park, or get lost en route.
 You can't afford for that to happen if you're leading a group, as there's safety issues to consider, never mind the embarrassment of retracing your steps because you've gone the wrong way!
 You might still make mistakes, but it's less likely if you follow this advice.

 The Fundamentals